Thermal fluctuations in antiferromagnetic nanostructures: Retention time evaluation

-Figure~3(a) shows the simulation results (data points) obtained for different values of the AFM damping parameter $\lambda$ and the temperature $T$.
-Equation~(\ref{tr}) in combination with the assumed exponential dependence of $t_{r} $ suggests that $\ln ({N_i}/{N_{sw}})$ may be a linear function of $1/T$.
+Figure~3(a) shows the simulation results (data points) obtained for different values of the AFM damping parameter $\lambda $ and the temperature $T$.
+Equation~(\ref{tr}) in combination with the supposed exponential dependence of $t_{r}$ suggests that $\ln ({N_{i}}/{N_{sw}})$ may be a linear function of $1/T$.
 This appears to be clearly the case as the linear fit matches well with the calculations over a sizable range, leading to an approximate expression

-The effective barrier energy $\Delta _{b}/K_{x}V$ and the prefactor $A$ can be readily determined from the slope and the intercept.
-The extracted are provided in Fig.~2(b) as a function of $\lambda$ for a AFM nanostructure of thickness $d$ and lateral dimensions $l\times l$.
+The fact that the stochastic calculations reproduce the simple Arrhenius activation law provides an additional validation of the investigated formalism.
+The effective barrier energy $\Delta _{b}$ and the prefactor $A$ can be readily determined from the slope and the intercept.
+The extracted $ \Delta _{b}$ are provided in Fig.~3(b) as a function of $\lambda $.
+For the specific $T$ and $\lambda$, the retention time in an AFM nano-particle of volume $V$ can be calculated by multiplying the corresponding $\tau_m$ ($= 2 \pi / \lambda \omega_r$) to the obtained $N_{i}/N_{sw}$.
+The result is shown in Fig.~4 (dashed line) as a function of $V$ for the case of $\lambda = 0.01$ and $T =300$~K. The lateral dimension (with a square cross-section $l\times l$) is varied whereas the vertical thickness is fixed at 5~nm.

 It is instructive to compare the results with the corresponding values in FM nano-particles.
-The retention time in a FM has been a subject of investigation in numerous works in the literature that can be summed up as~\cite{Breth2012}
+The retention time in an uniaxial FM has been a subject of investigation in numerous works in the literature that can be summed up as~ \cite{Breth2012}